UoN-ADAS-KGough/NGS_Scripts01/README.md

 barcodes.txt contains a list of Ion Torrent barcodes in the format expected by pipeline.pl

-AEGEF.txt and DPAKA.txt are files containing the N- and C-terminal amino acid sequnces flanking a randomised library insert.
+AEGEF.txt and DPAKA.txt are files containing the N- and C-terminal amino acid sequnces flanking a randomised insert for a pC89 derived library.